materialsinnovation/pymks/doc/intro.rst

-Now let's pass that same microstructure to our ``MKSLocalizationModel`` and compare the predicted and computed local strain fields.
+Now let's pass that same microstructure to our ``MKSLocalizationModel`` and compare the predicted and computed local strain field.

 .. code:: python